davidwed/sqlrelay/doc/api/tcl/sqlrconCmd.tcl.txt

 # Returns the version of the database
 proc dbVersion {}

+# Returns the host name of the database
+proc dbHostName {}

+# Returns the ip address of the database
+proc dbIpAddress {}

 # Returns the version of the sqlrelay server software.
 proc serverVersion {}